-Dear Chairman Crapo and Ranking Member Brown:
+Dear Chairman Hensarling and Ranking Member Waters:

-The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) applaud the Committee for calling a hearing entitled "Reauthorization of the National Flood Insurance Program, Part I." We appreciate the Committee exploring the issues facing the NFIP early this year in advance of the program's needed reauthorization before September 30, 2017.
-We strongly support the efforts of Congress to ensure the NFIP is functioning properly and continuing to reduce taxpayer funded disaster assistance for flooding.
+The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) applaud the Committee for calling a hearing entitled "Flood Insurance Reform: A Taxpayer's Perspective."
+We appreciate the Committee exploring the issues facing the NFIP as it advances towards the program's needed reauthorization before September 30, 2017.
+Additionally, we commend the Committee for the steps it has taken to engage stakeholders throughout the legislative process and look forward to continuing to work with the Committee on reform and reauthorization efforts.

-For more than 20 years, the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA) have partnered to provide a single voice for America's apartment industry.
+For more than 20 years, the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA) have partnered in a joint legislative program to provide a single voice for America's apartment industry.
 Our combined memberships are engaged in all aspects of the apartment industry, including ownership, development, management and finance.
 NMHC represents the principal officers of the apartment industry's largest and most prominent firms.
-As a federation of nearly 170 state and local affiliates, NAA encompasses over 72,000 members representing more than 8.8 million apartment homes throughout the United States and Canada.
+As a federation of nearly 170 state and local affiliates, NAA encompasses over 72,000 members representing more than 8.4 million apartment homes throughout the United States and Canada.